Best telephoto lenses of 2022

 Best Telephoto Lens for Sony Cameras: Sony FE 70-200mm f/2.8 GM OSS Lens

 Sony’s line of G Master lenses are some of the best on the market and the 70-200mm lens for Sony cameras is a thing of beauty.
 The lens has an 11-blade circular aperture for smooth bokeh and minimal focus breathing, which makes it a great option for shooting video too.
 It’s made up of ED and Super ED glass elements to minimize chromatic aberration and fringing and has a Nano AR coating for increased resolution that suppresses flare and ghosting.
-The dual floating focus system gives it speedy, precise autofocus, plus its dust and moisture-resistant so you don’t have to worry about getting the shot even if the weather turns.
+The dual floating focus system gives it speedy, precise autofocus, plus its and moisture-resistant so you don’t have to worry about getting the shot even if the weather turns.

 Best Telephoto Lens for Smartphones: Moment Tele Lens – 58mm

-If you’ve ever zoomed way in when shooting with your smartphone you are well aware of how quickly the quality off.
+If you’ve ever zoomed way in when shooting with your smartphone you are well aware of how quickly the quality falls off.
 This 58mm tele lens for your smartphone will bring you 4x closer to your subject if you are shooting on a dual lens smartphone—the equivalent of 116mm.
 Moment lenses are made of high-quality glass for edge-to-edge sharpness and are compatible with iPhone, Android, tablets, and even laptop webcams.
 Get closer to your subjects when shooting with your smartphone without having to sacrifice image quality.

 Best Telephoto Lens Under $1000: Tamron SP 70-200mm F/2.8 Di VC USD G2 Lens

 Telephoto lenses are typically so expensive because there are so many glass elements inside helping keep the lens stable, reduce chromatic aberrations and give you beautiful bokeh.
 This Tamron 70-200mm lens still features vibration control up to 5 stops, has fast autofocus and an eBand Coating to eliminate ghosting and flare.
-But since it’s a little bit older and is made by a third-party manufacturer, it will save you some cash.
+But since it’s a bit older and is made by a third-party manufacturer, it will save you some cash.
 If you are planning to go with a third-party lens make sure to check that it will be compatible with your camera body.

 Best All-in-One Telephoto Lens: Sigma 18-300mm f/3.5-6.3 Contemporary DC Macro OS HSM